toml-lang/toml/toml.md

 \UXXXXXXXX - unicode         (U+XXXXXXXX)
 ```

+Tab characters can be used either directly or in their escaped form `\t`.

 Any Unicode character may be escaped with the `\uXXXX` or `\UXXXXXXXX` forms.
 The escape codes must be valid Unicode [scalar
 values](https://unicode.org/glossary/#unicode_scalar_value).